Balooga/balooga.github.io/content/posts/pong-tutorial-1/pong-tutorial-1.md

 We define a method `exitGame()` to send the "window close" request to the DisplayServer (attached to the root node) and tell the SceneTree to exit.

 # Game Exit
-We need to cleanup any resources we allocate during execution (the `Label`) as Godot only [supports limited garbage collection](https://docs.godotengine.org/en/stable/tutorials/scripting/gdscript/gdscript_basics.html#memory-management).
+We need to cleanup any resources we allocate (`Label`)  as Godot only [supports limited garbage collection](https://docs.godotengine.org/en/stable/tutorials/scripting/gdscript/gdscript_basics.html#memory-management).

 See [Object Constructors and Destructors, Finalizers](#object-constructors-and-destructors-finalizers) for the implementation.